klschoef/divexplore/README.md

 In order to launch the frontend, the DRES-relevant TypeScript files have to be generated.
 Additionally, like in the middleware, a config file has to be created.

 ### Prerequisites
 These files are needed to allow for a connection to the DRES servers, used during competitions like the VBS and IVR4B.
-Execute these one after the other to set up the necessary prerequisites.
+Execute these one after the other to set up the necessary prerequisites (You may need to execute this as SU, depending on your file permissions):
 ```bash
 cd frontend
 npm install @openapitools/openapi-generator-cli -g